Reviews You Can Rely On

 Our Verdict

-The Smith Summit MIPS is a comfortable helmet certified for climbing and downhill skiing, making it a great choice for users who want one helmet for both sports and our Top Pick for such a purpose.
-The fit is among the most comfortable in our review of the best climbing helmets, thanks to a well-contoured design and a great click-wheel tightening mechanism.
-The MIPS harness allows it to deflect impacts better than regular helmets, and the thick ABS shell resists damage and is built to last.
+The Smith Summit Mips is a comfortable helmet certified for climbing and downhill skiing, making it a great choice for users who want one helmet for both sports and our Top Pick for such a purpose.
+The fit is among the most comfortable in our review of climbing helmets, thanks to a well-contoured design and a great click-wheel tightening mechanism.
+The Mips harness allows it to deflect impacts better than regular helmets, and the thick ABS shell resists damage and is built to last.
 The style is more akin to a ski helmet than a climbing helmet, but we were pleasantly surprised by how well it performed at the crag and on alpine ice climbs.
 It's certainly heavier than other climbing helmets, and the size adjustment is limited to only a few centimeters per size.
-The Summit MIPS isn't cheap, either.
+The Summit Mips isn't cheap, either.
 However, given its solid performance in both climbing and skiing, we recommend it to anyone interested in owning one helmet that does it all.

 REASONS TO BUY